liquidevz/Rangaone_Admin/WEIGHTAGE_CALCULATION_LOGIC.md

 The portfolio weightage calculation system has been implemented to handle two distinct scenarios:

-1. **First-time portfolio creation** - When creating a new portfolio or adding the first holdings
+1. **First-time portfolio creation** - When creating a new portfolio or adding the first holdings (includes old portfolios without holdings)
-2. **Existing portfolio modifications** - When adding holdings to a portfolio that already has existing holdings
+2. **Existing portfolio modifications** - When adding holdings to a portfolio that already has existing holdings (applies to all portfolios with holdings)

+**Key Feature:** The system automatically detects whether a portfolio has existing holdings, ensuring that both new portfolios and old portfolios from the database are handled correctly according to the same logic.

 ## Implementation Details

 ### First-Time Portfolio Creation

 **When:**
-- Creating a completely new portfolio (no `initialData`)
+- Creating a completely new portfolio
-- Adding holdings to a portfolio that currently has no holdings (`holdings.length === 0`)
+- Adding holdings to any portfolio that currently has no holdings (`holdings.length === 0`)
+- **This includes old portfolios from the database that don't have any holdings yet**

 **Calculation Base:**
 - Uses `minInvestment` as the base for weightage calculations